 - Risk Assessment: This testing involves analysis of security risks observed in the organization.
 Risks are classified as Low, Medium and High.
 This testing recommends controls and measures to reduce the risk.

 - Security Auditing: This is an internal inspection of Applications and Operating systems for security flaws.
-Audit can also be done via line by line inspection of code
+An audit can also be done via line by line inspection of code

 - Ethical hacking: It’s hacking an Organization Software systems.
 Unlike malicious hackers, who steal for their own gains, the intent is to expose security flaws in the system.

 - Posture Assessment: This combines Security scanning, Ethical Hacking and Risk Assessments to show an overall security posture of an organization.

-It is always agreed, that cost will be more ,if we postpone security testing after software implementation phase or after deployment.
-So, it is necessary to involve security testing in SDLC life cycle in the earlier phases.
+It is always agreed, that cost will be more if we postpone security testing after software implementation phase or after deployment.
+So, it is necessary to involve security testing in the SDLC life cycle in the earlier phases.

 Let’s look into the corresponding Security processes to be adopted for every phase in SDLC